anas1412/GeminiWire/README.md

 ### **1\.
 Setting Up**

 1. Clone the repository.
-2.  pip install -r requirements.txt
+2. Execute `pip install -r requirements.txt`
 3.  copy the `.env.example` rename it to `.env`and put your `GEMINI_API_KEY=your_gemini_api_key`

 ### **2\.
 Running the Service**